• Contact Info

 Primary Instructor - Spring 2023

 For exceptional communication majors who wish to graduate with department honors and receive credit for writing an honors thesis.
-Recommended prerequisite: COMM 4100 and overall GPA of 3.35 or higher and a COMM or COMN GPA of 3.50 or higher.
+For students accepted into COMN Honors program and currently completing COMN Honors Thesis project.

 • COMM 5620 - Readings in Organizational Communication